Takshay-Makadia/SC407_Waste_Classifiaction/README.md

 # SC407_Waste_Classifiaction

-This is the repo for code of the SC407 project.
+We are _Group 31_ and this is our project on Industrial Waste Classification.
+This repo contains the code and models for the project under the course SC407.